HyacinthMeng/BRD4-acts-as-a-transcriptional-repressor-of-RhoB-to-inhibit-terminal-erythropoiesis/README.md

 3. Analyse bulk RNAseq
 4. Analyse bulk ATAcseq
 5. Analyse bulk Cuttag
-6. Time Series Gene Clustering
+6. Analyse bulk Chipseq
-7. Analyse co-immunoprecipitation (Co-IP) and mass spectrum (MS)  on BRD4
+7. Time Series Gene Clustering
-8. Analyse bulkChipseq
+8. Analyse co-immunoprecipitation (Co-IP) and mass spectrum (MS)  on BRD4

-Please contact the author of the paper, Ye Meng (mengyeanhui@gmail.com), with any comments, concerns or requests.
+Please contact the author of the paper, Ye Meng (mengyeanhui@gmail.com)  OR Meng zhang(zhangm1990@zju.edu.cn ) ), with any comments, concerns or requests.
 We'll be happy to help you adapt our pipeline for your analyses!